 Veterans Legal Institute helps current and former US military service members who are homeless, disabled, or have low income with housing, healthcare, legal assistance, education, etc. Even though the organization covers so many things, it still keeps a simple design with excellent navigation where users can find all the necessary information.

 Georgia Arborist Association promotes proper arboriculture in Georgia state.
 It gathers tree care professionals and those who want to help, on the one website.
-There is a lot of structured information that is presented in nature-associated colours, green especially, because of the niche they serve.
+There is a lot of structured information that is presented in nature-associated colors, green especially, because of the niche they serve.